Fdpr/implicit-hate/data/README.md

 - the Fasttext embeddings (https://fasttext.cc/)
 - the finetuned Fasttext model (can be provided if wanted.
 However, it isn't any good.
 So why should you want it, anyway??)

+The other data was either created or used in the process of the paper.

 - _Gab-Hate-Corpus_ contains data from (https://osf.io/edua3/)
 - _RNSB_classifiers_ contains pickled logistic regression classifiers for the hatefulness metric
 - _davidson_ contains data from (https://github.com/t-davidson/hate-speech-and-offensive-language)